mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 path: "/notes/on-financial-services"
 ---

 I’ve spent one-third of my life in the financial services and capital markets sector.
-The financial services sector encompasses a wide range of public and private companies and institutions (governments and endowments) that provide various money management, wealth management, portfolio advice, investment products and private venture funds.
+The sector encompasses a wide range of public and private companies and institutions (including governments and endowments) that provide various money management, wealth management, portfolio advice, investment products and private venture funds.

 During my internship at the Chicago Board of Trade, I got to see old school trading (non-electronic).
 During college, I had the privilege of attending a Berkshire Hathaway shareholder meeting (Woodstock for Capitalists) without owning a single share (thanks to my finance professor).
-I got to see my personal heroes—Warren Buffett and Charlie Munger, speak live.
+I got to see my personal heroes—Warren Buffett and Charlie Munger speak live.
 These experiences gave me a deeper appreciation for the industry.

 So far, I have worked for two major investment firms—Morningstar and Charles Schwab.
 These experiences further solidified my interest in the financial services sector.
 My obsession keeps growing for this industry.